madprops/airc/README.md

 `words`: The max amount of words bot responses should aim for.

-At most this instructs the bot to consider using that amount of words, but it's not guaranteed.
+At most, this instructs the bot to not exceed that word limit, but it's not guaranteed.

 If set to `0` it won't use a limit.